 Often Matisse’s painting is said to have been painted by a child.

 Yes, the still life seems unfinished and naive.
 Matisse deliberately simplified his painting.
-He refused to mix paints and small details so as not to drown out the effect of colors on the viewer.
+He refused to mix paints and small details so that the color would affect the viewer as much as possible.

 The master created the painting after visiting Morocco.
 There he was amazed at how the Arabs looked at goldfish for hours.